-These students are now pursuing a diverse range of courses including International and Global Studies, Construction Management, Education, Design and Media, Aviation, Engineering, Law, Genetic Science, Actuarial Studies, Psychology, Nursing, Medical Science/Forensics, Business, Policing, Medicine, Languages and Fine Arts.
+These students are now pursuing a diverse range of courses including Megatronic Engineering, International and Global Studies, Construction Management, Education, Design and Media, Aviation, Engineering, Law, Genetic Science, Actuarial Studies, Psychology, Nursing, Medical Science/Forensics, Business, Policing, Medicine, Languages and Fine Arts.
 The chart on the following page is an approximate indication of the courses chosen by the students pursuing tertiary study.

-A small number (8) of Year 12 students who completed their HSC are either going into the workforce (6), or attending private colleges (2).
-This is similar to previous years.
+A small number (12) of Year 12 students who completed their HSC are either going into the workforce (6), or attending private colleges (6).
+This is a little more than in previous years.